mip-org/mip-package-manager/docs/architecture-tags.md

 ## Notes

-- The `matlab_tag` is typically `any` (not version-specific)
+- The `architecture` is typically `any` if no compiled binaries are included
-- The `abi_tag` is typically `none` (no specific MATLAB ABI requirement)
-- Packages with compiled MEX files must specify the target platform, unless they contain binaries for all platforms
+- Packages with compiled MEX files must specify the target architecture, unless they contain binaries for all architectures
-- Pure MATLAB packages should use platform tag `any` for maximum compatibility
+- Pure MATLAB packages should use architecture tag `any` for maximum compatibility